karandubey99201/karan-technology/README.md

 # karan-technology
-this is my first Git Repository
+this is my first Git Repository.
+Author - Karan Dubey